-Most often, we see membership site trials lasting a week, two weeks, or 30 days.
+Membership site trials often last a week, two weeks, or 30 days.
 Our most successful sites have hosted trials for 14 days.
-This is often enough time for someone to capture a real understanding of your site, explore the content and get to know the community (if you include a chat option), without feeling like they’ve learned all there is to learn.
-Most site owners also release new content on a weekly or biweekly basis, so trial members will have an opportunity to witness fresh content delivery.
+This is typically enough time for someone to capture a real understanding of your site.
+It also allows them time to explore the content and get to know the community.
+At the same time, they don’t feel like they’ve learned all there is to learn.
+Most site owners release new content on a weekly or biweekly basis.
+Doing so ensures that trial members will have an opportunity to witness fresh content delivery.

 How much should I charge for a membership site trial?

-Once you’ve tested basic membership site trials, you can experiment with other pricing structures, such as 14 days for $14.
+Once you’ve tested basic membership site trials, it’s time to experiment with other pricing structures.
+For example, 14 days for $14.
 Our suggestion is to find a program that auto-bills after the trial is complete if a person doesn’t cancel.
-This is the easiest option and helps increase retention.
+This is the easiest option and increases retention.
 If someone has to re-sign up for membership, they are far more likely to drop it rather than pony up the few extra minutes.

 Can I use the membership site trials as a promotional tool?

 Absolutely!
 Trials can be used as a promotional tool or as a front end offer on your sales page.
 You may want to consider using trials as a:

 • Promotion at the end of your email sequence if someone hasn’t yet hit the ‘join’ button.